tbridge/munki-in-a-box/README.md

 1) Download Script
 2) Alter Lines 20-21 to reflect your choice for munki repo name and location
 3) Alter Line 32 to reflect your choice of AutoPKG installs
-4) Alter Line 35 to reflect your admin username (ladmin is default)
+4) Alter Line 36 to reflect your admin username (ladmin is default)
-5) Alter Lines 37-38 to reflect AutoPKG Automation Scripts
+5) Alter Line 38 to reflect your preferred HTTP Basic Authorization password
 6) ./munkiinabox.sh
+7) Enable the "Allow overrides using .htaccess files" option in Server.app > Web > SSL Website > Edit Advanced Settings

-If you do not make changes to the script before running it, the script may not run as intended.
-Please double-check to make sure that you are comfortable with the variables' values.
+If you do not make changes to the script before running it, the script may not run as intended. *Please double-check to make sure that you are comfortable with the variables' values.*

 ##Caveats: